AndrewMicallef/enbody/readme.md

-1. Reduces simulation to single type of universe

 # Tasks

-- [ ] Make an interaction schema generator
+- [X] Make an interaction schema generator
     **Specifications:**
     - `N x N x 3` matrix, where `N` is number of particle types
     - `interaction[i][j]` defines the three components of the interaction between